vallard/K8sClass/02/terraform.md

 terraform version
 ```

-Note: I've updated some of these commands for `1.2.1`
+Note: This was tested with version `1.2.1`

 ## Create IAM resources